dotnet/docs-maui/docs/user-interface/controls/collectionview/emptyview.md

 }
 ```

 The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.CollectionView> object to one of the two <xref:Microsoft.Maui.Controls.ContentView> objects stored in the `ResourceDictionary`, based on the value of the `Switch.IsToggled` property.
-When the `SearchBar` executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
+When the <xref:Microsoft.Maui.Controls.SearchBar> executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CollectionView> is filtered for the search term stored in the `SearchBar.Text` property.
 If the filtering operation yields no data, the <xref:Microsoft.Maui.Controls.ContentView> object set as the `EmptyView` property is displayed:

 :::image type="content" source="media/emptyview/swap.png" alt-text="Screenshot of a CollectionView vertical list with swapped empty views.":::